 One of my worst habits for the past 10 years or so has been drinking soda.
 I like them all..Coke, Pepsi, Mountain Dew, Dr. Pepper, Sunkist to name my favorites.
 Several times over the years I have tried to stop drinking them.
 I’d go without it for about a week and then I’d cave, or I’d try to limit myself to one a week and that didn’t last either.

-If you’ve made some 2016 resolutions and you’ve already given up, I encourage you to just stop trying.
+If you’ve made some resolutions over the years and you’ve given up on them, I encourage you to just stop trying.

 So, my question for you is…what are you going to stop trying to do?